ANKITSINGHNEGI7830/Gimini-Clone/README.md

+#Gimini Clone
- This project is basically UI design of Google Gimini.
+ This project is basically UI design of Google Gimini designed using react js.